Изображения страниц

 MORAL PRINCIPLE IN PUBLIC AFFAIRS.

-IN the vaults of the Treasury, idle and useless, lies a vast sum of money, the residue of excessive taxation.
+In the vaults of the Treasury, idle and useless, lies a vast sum of money, the residue of excessive taxation.
 During the nine years since specie resumption the government has collected from its people eleven hundred millions of dollars more than its ordinary expenditures, including pensions and sinkingfund investments; about a thousand millions has been consumed in reducing the funded debt, and we have a surplus of a hundred millions left, with no prospect of its disbursement except by buying bonds at a constantly rising premium.
 During these nine years all the industries of the country have suffered from the cruel drain, yet Congress after Congress has been either unable or unwilling to reduce taxation.
 Neither of the great political parties ventured seriously to grapple with the difficulties of the situation, and so the people were left to suffer.

 What is most striking in this episode, certainly the most extraordinary in history, is that while, in Congress and in the press, a great deal has been said about political economy, the claims of labor, free trade, protection, and even about points of party policy incidentally related to our system of taxation, there seems to have been a general neglect of ethical considerations.
 For nine years the Treasury has daily sucked in great sums of money which the government should not take, to which it has no just title, and which is really robbed from the people; but no sense of shame flushes the cheeks of any among the hundreds in Congress and the thousands outside who can arrest this drain and abolish this wrong, but who will not do so because of the restraints of party politics, or for fear that loss or injury may result to some investment or some enterprise in which they are interested.